Reading time: 11 minutes

 Super housing measures

 In the 2017 Federal Budget, two special measures were introduced to help ease the housing affordability crisis.
+The First Home Super Saver Scheme and the downsizer measure have since been amended to increase their appeal and eligibility respectively.

-At the other end of the housing spectrum, if you are 65 or older you may be able to make a downsizer contribution to your super of up to $300,000 from the proceeds of selling your home.
-This is not a concessional or non-concessional contribution and does not count towards your contribution caps.
-However, it will count towards the $1.6 million transfer balance cap when you shift your super savings into retirement phase.
-In addition, it can only be used once, you must have owned the property for at least ten years, it is not tax deductible and it will count towards your eligibility for the Age Pension.
+Downsizer contributions don’t count towards your concessional or non-concessional contribution caps.
+However, they do count towards the transfer balance cap when you shift your super savings into retirement phase.
+In addition, it can only be used once, you must have owned the property for at least ten years, it is not tax deductible, and it will count towards your eligibility for the Age Pension.

 Growing your savings inside super